 Shallow coral reefs and tide pools.
 From 1 to 20m.

-Northern W.A. to Queensland and north into Indonesia.
+Australia.
+Northern W.A. to Queensland.
+Possibly also north into Southern Indonesia.

 by day under corals